danielnuriyev/engineering-blog/minimal-requirements-for-a-good-software-engineer.md

 ## AI

+It is good to learn the inner structure of the leading AI tech.
+Otherwise you do not really know what it is.
+It may also provide you with interesting job opportunities.

-Learn to use AI for coding.
+Use an AI for coding and research.
 At the moment Gemini generates the best code.

 ## Organization